Chaman border remains volatile

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Tension prevailed at the Pak-Afghan border in Chaman on the second consecutive day on Friday after clashes between Pakistan’s border forces and people trying to cross into Afghanistan on Thursday left 15 people dead after which the Pakistan Army took over the control of the border crossing.
+ISLAMABAD: Tension prevailed at the Pak-Afghan border in Chaman on second consecutive day on Friday after clashes between Pakistan´s border forces and people trying to cross into Afghanistan on Thursday left 15 people dead after which the Pakistan Army took over the control of the border crossing.

 The normally busy crossing has been largely closed for months in a bid to slow the spread of the coronavirus, but was briefly opened Thursday morning.
 Usman Ali said protesters grew angry when the crossing point was again closed in the afternoon.